 There’s way more to finding a job than just picking one off a list.

-To figure out the best online transcription jobs for beginners AND those who have some experience, I looked at a lot of sites and did a ton of research and I knew my little bit of experience would definitely help.
+To figure out the best online transcription jobs for beginners AND those who have some experience, I looked at a lot of sites and did a ton of research.

 Besides the basic equipment and skills I talk about in this post, here are the 3 main points I looked at to determine the best transcription companies to work for…as a beginner:

 #1 How is the overall feedback ?
 It has to be pretty good to make this list.
 And, as a matter of fact, I looked at several employment sites and read through hundreds of reviews from current and former transcribers to create this list.